xavi-/bind-js/README.markdown

                 function callback(data) { /* data === <div>...file contents...</div> */ });

 All paths are relative of the current working directory of the node process (aka `process.cwd()`) or the current path (aka `window.location`).

-## Client side

-To use bind on the client side, simply add the following `script` to your page:
-    <script type="text/javascript" src="/lib/bind/bind.js"></script>

-Once executed an object called `window.bind` is created.
-This object contains all the functionality of bind on the server side.
-The only difference is that on the client side, bind uses an `XHR` request to retrieve the contents of an embedded file instead of `require("fs").readFile`.
-Note that this functionality can be overwritten with `bind.setFileRetrieve`.

 ### Deeply Nested Templates
 ####The Markup: